QubesOS/qubes-doc/user/security-in-qubes/mfa.md

 YubiKey](https://www.qubes-os.org/doc/how-to-use-usb-devices/) to this app qube though) or directly on the sys-usb vm.

-    This command will configure your Yubikey:
+    This command will configure your Yubikey, given a 20 character (all lowercase) secret key, like the example below:

     `ykpersonalize -2 -ochal-resp -ochal-hmac -ohmac-lt64 -ochal-btn-trig -a 303132333435363738393a3b3c3d3e3f40414243`